Competition history

 What is competition?

-Competition refers to the process by which businesses compete with each other in the marketplace to best meet the expectations of both business customers and consumers.
+Competition refers to the process by which companies compete with each other in the marketplace to best meet the expectations of both business customers and consumers.
 Competition can take different forms: companies can compete on price; they can also try to stand out through innovation or product differentiation (quality, variety).

 Competition gives companies a constant incentive to innovate and improve their productivity, which helps to drive sustained growth.